Mauricio Rodas: First METRO Line in the city and country

+When Rodas left office in May 2019, the Metro had 93% construction progress and a ready-to-implement roadmap for its operation within 6 months.
+However, due to subsequent technical and administrative failures, it took three municipal administrations and almost 5 years for having the Metro operating on December 1, 2023.
+The World Bank has praised the important social, economic and environmental benefits the Metro is bringing to Quito's citizens.

 Turn Down Harassment

 Quito's transportation system has gender policies to promote a safer environment for all.
 “Turn Down Harassment” is a program directed at suppressing sexual harassment in the public transportation system.
 Persons may report harassment by SMS text messages and activate alarms in buses by text.
 The World Economic Forum recognized this program as one of the top 20 global social innovations in 2017.